Salar de Uyuni: Hotels

-Salar de Uyuni is a popular tourist destination, and consequently a number of hotels have been built in the area.
-Due to lack of conventional construction materials, many of them are almost entirely (walls, roof, furniture) built with salt blocks cut from the Salar.
+Salar de Uyuni is a popular tourist destination, and consequently, a number of hotels have been built in the area.
+Due to a lack of conventional construction materials, many of them are almost entirely (walls, roof, furniture) built with salt blocks cut from the Salar.
 The first such hotel, named Palacio de Sal, was erected in 1993–1995 in the middle of the salt flat, and soon became a popular tourist destination.
 However, its location in the center of a desert caused sanitation problems, as most waste had to be collected manually.
-Mismanagement caused serious environmental pollution and the hotel had to be dismantled in 2002.
+Mismanagement caused serious environmental pollution, and the hotel had to be dismantled in 2002.